-Despite the identical molecular constitution of hemp-derived CBD and marijuana-derived CBD, there are certain factors that differentiate CBD products sourced from the two plants.
+Despite the identical molecular constitution of CBD sourced from hemp and CBD sourced from marijuana, there are certain factors that differentiate CBD sourced from the two plants.

-Cannabis buds and, to a lesser extent, leaves usually contain copious amounts of resin, while industrial hemp plants contain significantly less.
-Following that logic, marijuana offers a more abundant source of CBD than hemp.
+Cannabis buds and, to a lesser extent, leaves usually contain copious amounts of resin, while industrial plants contain significantly less.
+So it follows that marijuana offers a more abundant source of CBD than hemp.
 A much larger quantity of plant material is needed to extract the same amount of CBD oil from hemp as from marijuana.

 Isolate vs. full-spectrum CBD

 CBD isolate products are those which contain only the CBD molecule, with no accompanying terpenes, THC, or other cannabinoids.
-For patients with certain medical conditions, or those wishing to avoid THC, CBD isolates made from hemp may be preferred.
-The alternative to CBD isolates would be whole-plant or full-spectrum CBD oil, or broad-spectrum CBD oil.
+For patients with certain medical conditions, or those wishing to avoid THC, CBD isolate may be preferred.
+The alternatives to CBD isolate would be whole-plant CBD oil, full-spectrum CBD oil, or broad-spectrum CBD oil.

-Marijuana plants, on the other hand, tend to contain a more diverse terpene profile than hemp.
-CBD products derived from marijuana plants also tend to contain THC levels higher than 0.3%.
+Marijuana, on the other hand, tends to contain a more diverse terpene profile than hemp.
+Products derived from weed plants also tend to contain both CBD and THC in levels higher than 0.3%.

 The entourage effect

-Research indicates that full-spectrum CBD products, whether extracted from hemp or marijuana plants, may offer enhanced therapeutic benefits.
+Research indicates that full-spectrum CBD, whether extracted from hemp or marijuana, may offer enhanced therapeutic benefits.

 “The entourage effect is essentially the synergy, in terms of outcome, that has been observed when cannabinoids are combined with other minor cannabinoids and terpenes,” Riggle said.
 “The combined effect is more pronounced in combination than in isolation, helping to prolong or enhance the overall effects.”

 According to some wellness professionals and trustworthy health information sourced from a number of peer-reviewed studies, the entourage effect could help increase the clinical efficacy of CBD.
-One meta-analysis paper, published in September 2018, demonstrated that epileptic patients responded better to CBD-rich cannabis extracts that were complemented with other cannabinoids and phytonutrients.
+One meta-analysis paper, published in September 2018, demonstrated that epileptic patients responded better to CBD-rich cannabis extracts that were complemented with various cannabinoids and phytonutrients.